acadamark/acadamark/ideas/javascript_library_spec.md

 createNotesList(
-  collection,  // [name of collection] : The collection from which to generate the notes list. as_list,  // [true | false] : Indicates whether to render the notes as a list. include_back_link,  // [true | false] : Determines whether to include a backlink from the notes list to the note marker. format_as,  // [footnotes | endnotes | sidenotes] : Specifies how to format the notes. add_to_target,  // [id of target element] : The ID of the target element where the notes list should be added.
+  collection,  // [name of collection] : The collection from which to generate the notes list. as_list,  // [true | false] : Indicates whether to render the notes as a list or paragraphs. include_back_link,  // [true | false] : Determines whether to include a backlink from the notes list to the note marker. format_as,  // [footnotes | endnotes | sidenotes] : Specifies how to format the notes. add_to_target,  // [id of target element] : The ID of the target element where the notes list should be added.